deco-cx/ordenado/view/README.md

-# FlowForge α - AI-Assisted Workflow Builder
+# Ordenado - Visual Workflow Builder

-A visual workflow builder that allows users to create and test workflows using drag-and-drop components, similar to Zapier but with AI assistance.
+A visual workflow builder for creating and testing automated workflows using drag-and-drop components with AI assistance and custom code execution.

 ## Features